Poesten Kill: Dangers of the Falls

-The Poesten kill falls have been always been a sight to see for hikers and the public, but there are dangers associated with climbing and being around the fast waters that flow through the creek after floods and winter thaws.
-Most recently in February 2017, a young man fell went missing and was found dead in the Hudson days later.
+The Poesten Kill Falls serves as a notable destination for public hikers seeking exploration.
+However, the vicinity poses inherent risks due to its proximity to rapids formed by creek flows post-floods or winter thaws.
+In February 2017, a young individual fell, was reported missing, and was discovered deceased in the Hudson River two months later.
+Prior to this incident, less than a year earlier, a 16-year-old had also fallen from the same cliffs, resulting in a fatality.

+In a more recent occurrence, a swimmer lost their life in the Poestenkill Gorge in June 2020.

 The Poestenkill Gorge Today

-Located right behind RPI's polytechnic dorm.
-The Poesten kill gorge is also known by many names such as Mount Ida Falls, Wire Mill Falls, and Poesten kill High Falls.
-It's the largest waterfall found on the Poesten Kill river system, which consists of 6 distinct drops totaling to about 150 feet; the tallest drop at around 30 feet.
+Today, the gorge is located right behind RPI's polytechnic dorm.
+Alternative names referring to the gorge include Mount Ida Falls, Wire Mill Falls, and Poesten Kill High Falls.
+It's the largest waterfall found on the Poesten Kill River system, which consists of 6 distinct drops totaling to about 150 feet: the tallest drop at around 30 feet.
 The average width of the stream is 15 feet with 50 feet being the max in some areas.
 At the base of the fall, it was mostly pebbles ranging from 1 cm pebbles to large boulders.
-Also at the base, 10 feet above there was a hollow cave-like structure that resembles a rock shelter.
+Also at the base, 10 feet above, there was a hollow cave-like structure that resembled a rock shelter.
 It can be accessed from the base through climbing and connects to the upper level of the waterfall where pockets of water lie.
 The upper portion of these falls is viewable almost completely from a private residence up the hill from the park's parking area on Linden Ave.
 There are some other areas to view the waterfalls from the top of the Gorge off of Rt.
 2, uphill from the Cookie Factory.